-- Remained fiscally responsible and complied with state and federal financial accounting requirements, budget, procurement, contracts, and travel policies. - 5 Information Technology ("IT") staff member earned the Certified Pega Senior System Architect certification. - IT staff worked with developers to upgrade the REDDI application and learned new configurations of the system. - Finalized and published the Internal Policy Manual along with updating strategic plan initiatives. - Suppressed to the public of the public of the public of the public. - Solution Planned and managed training for all staff including IT and REDDI trainings. - Received acknowledgement for providing exceptional service by the commissioners and received the Team Governor's Award for 2024. - Solution Recognized staff members for reaching dedicated years of service with the Public Service Commission. - Increased retention of staff and employee job satisfaction. - Separation Passed the Department of Administration's 2024 Classification Audit with zero errors. - Maintained the PSC's website and managed a new and complex system security. - Provided technical support and resolved over 500 actionable support tickets. - Sompiled and timely distributed materials for all meetings. - Sompleted agency IT equipment and furnishings inventory. - Facilitated more than 40 meetings that were live streamed for the public. - Maintained accurate accounting reporting and had no state or federal policy violations.
+- Remained fiscally responsible and complied with state and federal financial accounting requirements, budget, procurement, contracts, and travel policies. - Information Technology ("IT") staff member earned the Certified Pega Senior System Architect certification. - IT staff worked with developers to upgrade the REDDI application and learned new configurations of the system. - Finalized and published the Internal Policy Manual along with updating strategic plan initiatives. - Upgraded camera equipment to better facilitate business meetings that were live streamed for the public. - Planned and managed training for all staff including IT and REDDI trainings. - Received acknowledgement for providing exceptional service by the commissioners and received the Team Governor's Award for 2024. - Recognized staff members for reaching dedicated years of service with the Public Service Commission. - Increased retention of staff and employee job satisfaction. - Passed the Department of Administration's 2024 Classification Audit with zero errors. - Maintained the PSC's website and managed a new and complex system security. - Provided technical support and resolved over 500 actionable support tickets. - Compiled and timely distributed materials for all meetings. - Completed agency IT equipment and furnishings inventory. - Facilitated more than 40 meetings that were live streamed for the public. - Maintained accurate accounting reporting and had no state or federal policy violations.